 - Add the guests that can fully participate in the video meeting.

 - All guests added to this event can be seen, heard, and present their screen.

-- People from other organizations can be added.
+- People from other organizations and trusted domains can be added.
 Only people in your organization can record and control streaming.
-For example, use this event to invite the speakers for your organization’s meeting.